anoadragon453/matrix-doc/proposals/xxxx-authenticated-media.md

     deactivate S
 ```

-To upload access controlled media:
+To upload access-controlled media:

-1. The Client uploads media, sigalling to the server that the media is private,
+1. The client uploads media, sigalling to the server that the media is private,
    and should only be accessible by users that can also read the associated
    event.
 An example request would look like: